Kentown25/Retail_Sales_Perfomance/README.md

 2. [Recommendations](#recommendations)
 3.

-### Introduction/Project Overview
+### Project Overview/Problem
-The goal of this project was to analyze sales for a retail store over the course of a year.
-By analyzing the categories with the most sales and how sales were impacted by various aspects, I was able to develop recommendations on future marketing efforts to maximize profits.
+I analyzed sales performance of a retail store over the course of a year.
+The goal was to identify what area to focus marketing efforts on to maximize profits.
+By analyzing the categories with the most sales and how sales were impacted by various aspects.I was able to develop recommendations on future marketing efforts to maximize profits.

 ### Data Sources